michael2012z/BitBible/markdown/KJV/files/Ps.md

 102. I have not departed from thy judgments: for thou hast taught me.

-103. How sweet are thy words unto my taste! yea, sweeter than honey to my mouth!taste: Heb. palate
+103. How sweet are thy words unto my taste! yea, sweeter than honey to my mouth!

 104. Through thy precepts I get understanding: therefore I hate every false way.

 105. נ NUN.
-Thy word is a lamp unto my feet, and a light unto my path.lamp: or, candle
+Thy word is a lamp unto my feet, and a light unto my path.

 106. I have sworn, and I will perform it, that I will keep thy righteous judgments.